Julie12Yu/Julie12Yu/README.md

 ## 💫 About Me:
-I'm a student at the University of Washington studying Computer Science!<br>HCI Researcher and SWE Intern
+I'm an undergraduate at University of Washington studying Computer Science!<br>HCI Researcher and SWE Intern

 ## 📖 Current Projects
 Research👩‍🔬: